More Than Human: Plot summary

-The second part of the novel is Baby is Three, which occurs several years after The Fabulous Idiot.
+The second part of the novel is Baby Is Three, which occurs several years after The Fabulous Idiot.
 Gerry Thompson, a street urchin who has grown up in abusive institutions, is possibly sociopathic.
 He consults a psychiatrist, trying to piece his memory back together.
-Gerry ran away from the institution and was taken in by Lone.
+Gerry ran away from an orphanage and was taken in by Lone.
 They lived in a refurbished cave until they found the abandoned Kew house.
 Lone was killed in an accident and Gerry subsequently became the leader of the gestalt.
-Lone had instructed the children to seek out Evelyn's sister, Alicia, after his death.
-In her urban house they were educated and fed under her care.
-Soon, however, Gerry learned that domestication and normalization had weakened their gestalt.
+Prior to his death, Lone instructed the children to seek out Alicia Kew, now a spinster living alone with a maid.
+In her urban house, they were educated and fed under her care.
+Soon, however, Gerry came to feel that domestication and normalization had weakened their gestalt.
 He killed Alicia, and the group returned to living alone in the woods.
-If anything, Gerry's telepathic abilities are stronger than Lone's.
 His amnesia was caused by Alicia's having accidentally transmitted her memories to his mind when they first met, triggered by her strong emotional reaction to hearing the words "Baby is three".
 He learned about her entire life, including her past relationship with Lone, in a split second.
 After being helped by the psychiatrist, Gerry erases the man's memory of him.
+However, Gerry remains troubled by the psychiatrist's questions about morality.